'Decluttering' facelift to Cork City's main street proves controversial among taxi drivers

-The council said the measures – which are funded by the National Transport Authority (NTA) – are aimed at “enhancing public transport in the city centre and … creating a greener and more welcoming space in the heart of the city centre”.
+The council said the measures, which are funded by the National Transport Authority (NTA), are aimed at “enhancing public transport in the city centre and … creating a greener and more welcoming space in the heart of the city centre”.

-Part of the decluttering will include the removal of the old busman’s hut and a taxi shelter and trolley bay outside Dunnes Stores.
-Bus stops will also be moved from the Patrick St/Winthrop St plaza, relocating a short distance away – to north of Maylor St.
+Part of the decluttering will include the removal of the old busman’s hut, a taxi shelter, and the trolley bay outside Dunnes Stores.

-Derry Coughlan, of the Cork Taxi Association, said the decision would result in “security issues”.
+Derry Coughlan, of the Cork Taxi Association, said the decision to remove taxi ranks would result in “security issues”, and would mean tourists would no longer feel safe in the city centre.

-“The council are getting rid of taxi ranks and putting in flowerbeds that will be of no benefit whatsoever to anyone, except homeless people and dossers, who will lie in them and pull up flowers."
+“The council are getting rid of taxi ranks and putting in flowerbeds that will be of no benefit whatsoever to anyone, except homeless people and dossers who will lie in them and pull up flowers.”
+However, Green Party councillor Oliver Moran said the city centre needs to be an attractive destination for the public.

-“Ultimately, that’s to the benefit of people who depend on a vibrant city centre for their livelihoods, and taxi drivers are clearly among those.
+“Ultimately, that’s to the benefit of people who depend on a vibrant city centre for their livelihoods, and taxi drivers are clearly among those."

 A council spokesperson said the work on the eastern plaza will create more space for people and performance, creating “a more coherent and attractive design overall”.